 For selected panels, a sample dilution step is required prior to running the assay protocol.
 For Olink panels that require pre-dilution of samples, this information is indicated on the kit boxes as well as on the lot configuration sheet.
-During this step, the samples are diluted using the FORMULATRIX F.A.S.T. so that the target proteins are in an optimal concentration range for the assay.
+During this step, the samples are diluted so that the target proteins are in an optimal concentration range for the assay.